stephenh/stephenh.github.com/_posts/2011-10-14-sane-selenium-testing.markdown

 For JQuery/etc., something in [Extending AJAX](http://api.jquery.com/extending-ajax/) would probably work.
 It's probably 10-20 lines of code.

+**Update 2017:** [Here](http://cabeca.github.io/blog/2013/06/16/waiting-for-completed-ajax-in-capybara-and-other-tricks/) is an approach that uses JS variables (instead of hidden DOM elements) and jQuery AJAX send/complete callbacks that looks like it would work well.

 Anyway, once you have this in place, you've basically got page loads back--any time an AJAX request is in-flight, Selenium can know about it by watching if `outstanding != 0`.
 E.g. with Selenium's new `ExpectedConditions` API, it might look like:

 ```java